dj1ch/monitor-mode-kali/README.md

-# monitor-mode-kali
-A script that will utilize airnon-ng to put your wifi card into monitor mode using a bash script.
+# This script will put your device into monitor mode!

+### You will need:
+-iwconfig
+-airnon-ng
+-the drivers for your wifi card
++ some more packages I will be adding later